 At RPL, we’re on a mission to provide Regina residents with opportunities for discovery and learning in an inclusive, customer-centred, and safe environment — and we could use your help.

-This is a temporary, grant position for six months.For more information click here
+This is a temporary appointment to May 31, 2019.For more information click here

 Regina Public Library is always accepting resumes, and applications will be kept on file for three months.
 If you are interested in applying for a specific competition, please indicate the competition number in your cover letter.

 Applications from permanent qualified Regina Public Library employees will be considered prior to external candidates.

 All applicants are thanked for their interest, however only selected applicants will be contacted for an interview within 3 - 4 weeks of the competition closing date.

 We encourage you to complete this RPL Application Form and include it with your resume and cover letter.

 Drop off at any Regina Public Library branch location.

 Regina Public Library is made up of a variety of job categories.
 Most job openings occur in the Page and Library Clerk categories.